rot256/fugl/README.md

 The server serves the proofs and the public key, allowing a client to start tracking the proofs.

-In addition the Fugl canary server can be used as digital [Dead man's switch](https://en.wikipedia.org/wiki/Dead_man's_switch), by specifying an action (system command) which should be executed by the server if a canary has not been submitted before the next deadline.
+In addition the Fugl canary server can be used as digital [Dead man's switch](https://en.wikipedia.org/wiki/Dead_man's_switch), by specifying an action (system command) which should be executed by the server if a canary has not been submitted before the expiry time.

 Fugl was explicitly designed so that it does not rely on a single model of distribution.
 If you want to save and store the proofs on e.g. an FTP server this is also possible -- as long as clients know how to retrieve the proofs.
-The server is included to simplify automation.
+The server is included to simplify distribution and automation.

 ## Getting started